degaart/scalable-font2/docs/sfn_format.md

 The fragment offset is relative to the font magic, and coordinate offsets are relative to character's grid.
 For hinting grid, the coordinate is one bigger, so x=1 and y=0 encodes vertical grid, and x=0 and y=1 horizontal grid hints (however they both mean 0 offsets to the fragment).
 For example x=4 and y=0 means vertical grid shifted by 3 to the right.
+Note that although the format supports hinting grid, the renderer does not need nor use them at the moment.

 Similarily, for kerning fragment descriptors x=1 and y=0 encodes vertical kerning groups, while x=0 and y=1 means horizontal groups.
 Here the actual values of x and y don't matter, they just select the direction.